 Artist: Emily James, 2017

-Artist description: This artwork was chosen by the Middleton, WI Arts Committee and Starbucks Co. in September 2017, out of over 100 entries in a local competition, to become the new vinyl covering for the drive-thru tower windows at the Middleton, WI Starbucks location on Allen Blvd.
+Artist description: This artwork was chosen by the Middleton Arts Committee and Starbucks Co. in September 2017, out of over 100 entries in a local competition, to become the new vinyl covering for the drive-thru tower windows at the Middleton Starbucks location on Allen Boulevard.
 The vinyl was mounted in October 2017 and is expected to remain in place for up to eight years.
 The art depicts the city limits of the City of Middleton.

 Take Art Home